CharlesAMiller/CHIP-8/README.md

 3. From the editor, open `diagram.json` and you should be able to view the simulated electronics
 4. Press the green start button to begin the simulation (this should automatically select the aforementioned firmware file)

+#### Adding ROMs
+We compile a number of CHIP-8 games into our build.
+This is done programatically by the make task `build_roms`.
+1. Add the games you wish to add to your build to the directory: `roms/games/`
+2. Run `make build_roms`
+3. Re-build the embedded code (see above)

+Note: You may first need to run, `make clean`.
+Additionally, this has only been tested on Mac, but the host system would need to have [xxd](https://linux.die.net/man/1/xxd) to run.

 ### Desktop App
 ![Desktop Application](docs/app.png)